 When you understand what tomatoes use water for, then it setting up a schedule for watering tomato plants makes sense.

-Why tomatoes need water
+Why tomatoes need water (in plain English)

 Tomatoes are fast-growing, heavy-producing plants.
 They make a lot of food (sugars) in order to grow blossoms, develop fruit, and put out more branches.
 It takes a considerable amount of water to convert sunlight into energy for a tomato’s many branches and blossoms.